vmware-archive/cbapi/server_apis/README.md

 * Google Protobufs (https://code.google.com/p/protobuf/)

 The documentation below calls out in which format each notification type is published.

+## Notification Mechanisms

+This document describes the underlying events published on the Carbon Black server message bus.
+It is expected that these events will be consumed programmatically.

+The Carbon Black server provides built-in mechanisms to expose these same events via syslog, e-mail, and HTTP POST.
+The configuration of these alternate notification mechanisms is outside of the scope of this document.

 ## Notification Types